bvbohnen/x4-projects/API Functions.md

 * **Register_Key**

   Function to register a key with a shortcut.
 If this is the first key registered, it will start the key listening loop.
 This is used by the menu system to set up player custom keys, but may also be called by a user to directly assign a key to a shortcut.
 Keys added by direct user calls will not be visible in the menu, and have fewer restrictions than the menu enforces.
 This should be re-sent each time Reloaded is signalled.

   Param  : Table with the following items:
+  * key
-    - key  : String specifying the key/combo to capture.
+    - String specifying the key/combo to capture.
+  * id
-    - id   : String, id of the matching shortcut sent to Register_Shortcut.
+    - String, id of the matching shortcut sent to Register_Shortcut.
+    - The shortcut should already exist.

   Usage example: